-3. Run an influent line from the system sump to the pump pre-strainer labeled "INLET".
+3. Run an influent line from the system or sump to the filter connection labled "INLET".
 A service valve and union should be installed in this line near the filter.
+If a pump or pre-strainer is provided, connect the influent line to the flange labeled "INLET".
 Refer to specification drawings.